dipti-2211/HackOlution/README.md

-# SafeRoute AI — Hackolution Urban Safety Agent
+# SheShieldAI AI — Hackolution Urban Safety Agent

 An AI-powered urban safety system built for Kolkata that analyses live GPS coordinates, assesses crime risk in real time, and recommends the safest route to your destination — all via Telegram and a mobile web UI.